 Meghan Murphy is the founder and editor of Feminist Current.
-She is a freelance writer and journalist from Vancouver, B.C., holds a Masters degree in Women’s Studies from Simon Fraser University and is completing a graduate degree at the University of British Columbia’s School of Journalism.
+She isa freelance writer and journalist from Vancouver, B.C. and holds a Masters degree in Women’s Studies from Simon Fraser University.

 Meghan began her radio career in 2007 in a trailer in the middle of a sheep field.
 The show was called The F Word and aired from a tiny Gulf Island off the coast of B.C.
 She took full advantage of the unmonitored freedom of pirate radio by drinking beer, reading passages from Andrea Dworkin, and playing Biggie Smalls.
 She returned to Vancouver, where she joined the coincidentally named F Word radio show, which she hosted and produced until 2012.
 The Feminist Current podcast is Meghan’s newest ‘radio’ project and aims to bring progressive, critical, feminist analysis to anyone willing to listen.
 Feminist Current is syndicated at Pacifica Radio and is hosted by the rabble podcast network.

 Meghan is also available to teach workshops on advocacy journalism, interview techniques, blogging, and podcasting.
 She lives in Vancouver, B.C. with her very photogenic dog, Emma (not pictured).

 Would you like to contribute to Feminist Current?
 We welcome new contributors to the blog.
 Please contact info[at]feministcurrent[dot]com outlining your blogging and writing experience along with a pitch or sample post.
 Include links to any of your online writing if you are able.
 Past blogging and online writing experience is definitely an asset.
 Be sure to fully explore the blog to see if your writing/analysis would fit with our style.
 Let us know why you are interested in blogging at Feminist Current!